payu-org/payu/docs/source/config.rst

    directory of the list takes precedence.

 ``exe``
    Binary executable for the model.
-This can either be a filename in the laboratory's ``bin`` directory, or an absolute filepath.
+This can be a filename or an absolute filepath.
+If it's a filename, it needs be found in either the laboratory's ``bin`` directory, or in paths added to ``$PATH`` by loaded environment modules (see configuring :ref:`modules<configuring-modules>` for how to load modules).
    Various model drivers typically define their own default executable names.

 ``submodels``
    If one is running a coupled model containing several submodels, then each